mohamedmohesn/udagram/README.md

 1. Open a terminal and navigate to the root of the repo
 1. follow the instructions in the installation step

-The project can run but is missing some information to connect to the database and storage service.
-These will be setup during the course of the project

-### Dependencies
+### App dependencies

 ```
 - Node v14.15.1 (LTS) or more recent.
-While older versions can work it is advisable to keep node to latest LTS version

-- npm 6.14.8 (LTS) or more recent, Yarn can work but was not tested for this project
+- npm 6.14.8 (LTS) or more recent

-- AWS CLI v2, v1 can work but was not tested for this project
+- AWS CLI v2

 - A RDS database running Postgres.

+- Elastic Beanstalk for hostings the server

-- A S3 bucket for hosting uploaded pictures.
+- A S3 bucket for hostings frontend

 ```